 (not all areas are expected of every candidate)

-- Ability to work in collaborative, interdisciplinary research environments on problems comprising diverse application domains
+- Ability to conduct self-directed research and thrive in dynamic, interdisciplinary research environments to contribute on problems comprising diverse application domains

 - Proven research community leadership through activities such as participation in student or professional organizations, outreach activities, etc.